metanorma/firelight/README.rst

       ]
     }

+The file must be versioned, unless config is supplied via an override.
-Each version being built (e.g., different commits or tags) can have a different configuration.
-If a specified version does not have the config, the config will be sourced from the nearest more recent version that has it, or via config override if provided.
+Each version being built (e.g., different commits or tags) can have a different configuration (if a specified version does not have the config, the config will be sourced from the nearest more recent version that has it, or via config override if provided).

 For extension module reference format (adapters & layouts) see module identifier shape below.